-Version Date Revision Description Section/Pages Affected Draft December 2019 Initial Release All 1.0 November 2020 Response to RFC Feedback All
+Version Date Revision Description Section/Pages Affected Draft December 2019 Initial Release All 1.0 November 2020 Response to RFC Feedback All 1.1 July 2021 Updated branding and graphics.
+Minor grammatical corrections.
+All

 Reader's Guide

 The Trusted Internet Connections (TIC) initiative is defined through key documents that describe the directive, the program, the capabilities, the implementation guidance, and capability mappings.
 Each document has an essential role in describing TIC and its implementation.
 The documents provide an understanding of how changes have led up to the latest version of TIC and why those changes have occurred.
 The documents go into high-level technical detail to describe the exact changes in architecture for TIC 3.0.
 The documents are additive; each builds on the other like chapters in a book.
 As depicted in Figure 1, the documents should be referenced in order and to completion to gain a full understanding of the modernized initiative.